Do You Have Questions About Ice Dams?

 How Do You Get Rid of Ice Dams?

 - Remove ice and snow.
 Use a snow rake to remove loose snow from the roof by standing on the ground and pulling the rake towards you.

 - Chip away ice.
 Using an ice pick, chip away at the ice build-up in the gutter until there is a big enough gap for the melt to travel through.

 - Use a chemical de-icer.
 Found at local home improvement stores, this can be sprinkled on the ice dams to melt the ice slowly.

 Ice dams can cause significant damage to a home’s roof if ignored for too long.
-To assure your roof is in excellent condition for the winter, contact the roofing consultants at Bealing Roofing & Exteriors, LLC today.
+To assure your roof is in excellent condition for the winter, contact the roofing consultants at Bealing Roofing & Exteriors, Inc. today.
 We service South Central PA and Northern MD.